densechen/eve-mli/README.md

 - [ ] Test ImageNet dataloader code: waiting for ImageNet dataset.
 - [ ] Add LSTM PolicyNetwork supporting: next to do.
-- [ ] Design hardward/structure awared reword function: next to do.
 - [ ] Depart from stable-baselines3: current doing.
+- [ ] Reconstruct Trainer and Env: Currently Trainer and Eve are confusing.
+We will reconstruct them and merge them together.